Policy framework

 • In order to deliver consistent long-term performance and strengthen our safety culture, Mölnlycke invest in visible safety leadership programmes, global employee training programmes and engagement initiatives, as well as maintain an integrated Environment, Health and Safety (EHS) management system.

 Our corporate EHS management system drives continual improvement in all aspects of OH&S, including setting global standards, ensuring root cause analysis of all lost time incidents, high potential incidents and near misses, training, annual site improvement plans, and performing internal and external audits.
 Mölnlycke also incorporates learning across the organisation through monthly dedicated global EHS team meetings and best practice sharing.
-Our management system covers all of our manufacturing locations, is certified to the ISO 45001 standard, and is regularly audited by an accredited body to ensure continued conformance.
+Our management system covers 90% of our manufacturing locations with the remainder planned to be certified in 2024, is certified to the ISO 45001 standard, and is regularly audited by an accredited body to ensure continued conformance.

 Improving safety performance is based on having robust processes in place and being consistent in applying and improving these processes at all our locations.
 The core elements of our OH&S excellence programme focus on people safety, process safety, health and well-being, as well as people and physical security.